UnbendableStraw/homepod-restore/README.md

 gaster reset
 idevicerestore -d -e YOUR.ipsw
 ```
-* * Do not disturb HomePod or cable during restore process
+* * Do not disturb HomePod or cable during restore process!!

 3. Be patient!
 It can take up to 10-15 minutes.
-Once you see `Restore Complete` continue waiting about a minute, then you'll see it reconnect in DFU mode again.
-You can now unplug power, then usb, then remove adapter from HomePod, flip rightside up, reconnect power and wait for it to reboot a few times to initialize set-up!
+Once you see `Restore Complete`, it will still appear to be bootlooping / blinking volume buttons, thats expected!
+Continue waiting about a minute, then you can unplug power from your HomePod, then unplug the usb cable, then remove adapter from HomePod.
+Flip the HomePod rightside up, reconnect power and wait for it to reboot a few times and initialize set-up!

 Now you can set it up and use like any other HomePod.
 This does not break over the air updates or any features / functionality.